ZacSweers/CatchUp/README.md

 CatchUp
 =======

-An app for catching up on things on the train.
+An app for catching up on things.

 ## Motivations